 The origin of the Canadian Eskimo Dog dates back about 4,000 years ago among the Eskimos (or Inuits) of Greenland and Alaska.
 Their main roles included pulling sleds and hunting.
 They were also used to accompany explorers during expeditions in both the North and South poles.

 Canadian Eskimo dogs began declining in numbers when snowmobiles became more popular.
-In fact, they almost went extinct.
-But fortunately, the CKC, Canadian Eskimo Dog Research Foundation, and the Canadian Government came together to revive the breed.
+In fact at one point, they nearly went extinct.
+But thanks to the CKC, Canadian Eskimo Dog Research Foundation, and the Canadian Government, the breed was revived.

 - IHistory has it that the Inuits used the Canadian Eskimo Dog’s frozen urine as one of the ingredients in their medicine.
 This breed’s fur was also quite valuable.